Azure-Samples/functions-javascript-sap-cloud-sdk-quickstart/README.md

 ### Quickstart 🚀

-0. familiarize yourself with the [SAP Cloud SDK for JavaScript developer tutorial](https://sap.github.io/cloud-sdk/docs/js/tutorials/getting-started/introduction)
+Familiarize yourself with the [SAP Cloud SDK for JavaScript developer tutorial](https://sap.github.io/cloud-sdk/docs/js/tutorials/getting-started/introduction)

+#### Deploy time

+0. Run `azd auth login`.

 1. Run the following command to package a deployable copy of your application, provision the template's infrastructure to Azure and also deploy the application code to those newly provisioned resources.